WebJSo/UrlShortener/README.md

 UnitTests project uses xUnit.
 ShortUrlExtensions and ShortUrlService are tested using ShortUrlTestRepo to ensure logic, URL formatting and validation standards are maintained.

 Note:
-When starting the project ShortUrlLightDb.db LightDb should be created in the root of the MVC project.
+When starting the project ShortUrlLightDb.db LightDb should automatically be created in the root of the MVC project.